SEI/C – Staff FAQ

 The second threshold relates to the reliability of the assessments.
 The Reliability measure sets a minimum threshold of responses – that way readers of the results can have more confidence in the findings.
 For example, if five students complete the survey there are enough to meet the Respondent Threshold but if there were one hundred students in the class, one wouldn’t have much confidence in the ratings.
 With so few responses, it becomes too easy to attribute the results to “weaker” students, or “stronger” students, or “happy/unhappy” students.

 Note: the information for course sections that have not met the sample requirements is not lost.
-The student responses are included in the overall program and departmental summaries.
-The reports for the department and program will include the responses of all students, including those from course sections that had insufficient samples.
+The student responses are included in the overall Course and Division/School summaries.
+The reports for the School and Division will include the responses of all their students, including those from course sections that had insufficient samples.

 What is the course selection criterion?